-They are also used to control high blood pressure, prevent kidney damage in diabetics and prevent ongoing heart damage after a heart attack.
-ACE inhibitors include:
+ACE inhibitors are critical in the treatment of heart failure.
+They are also used to control high blood pressure, prevent kidney damage from diabetes, and prevent more heart damage after a heart attack.

-How Do I Take an ACE Inhibitor?
+How Do I Take Them?

 What Are the Side Effects of ACE Inhibitors?

 If you become sick with severe vomiting or diarrhea, you may become dehydrated, which can lead to low blood pressure.
-Contact your doctor.
+Call your doctor.
 Also contact your doctor if you have any other symptoms that cause concern.

 Yes.
 These include: